 It is your job to make them understand otherwise, by writing something that is valuable to them.

 Concision is not the number of words on the page.
 It is how long it takes the reader to process.
 If you write about topics that do not interest the reader, it will take him longer to process.

-It is a similar to going from A to B. B is what matter since you want to go there.
-But how you will go will depend on A.
+It is similar to going from A to B. B is what matters since you want to go there.
+But how you will go there depends on A.

 For more summaries, head to auresnotes.com.

 Then you will likely enjoy all the others.
 When you subscribe to my newsletter, I'll share with you the articles I wrote during the month + the goals I have achieved + those I plan to achieve next month.
 My purpose is to help you work on your own goals and reflect.